Esri/lerc/README.md

 ### Windows

 - Open `Lerc/build/Windows/MS_VS201X/Lerc.sln` with Microsoft Visual Studio.
 We have used MSVS 2013 and 2015.
 - Build the `Lerc.dll`.
-Pick x64.
+Pick x64 or win32.
 Copy the resulting `Lerc.lib` into the `lib/` folder.
 - Open `LercTest/build/Windows/MS_VS201X/LercTest.sln`.
 - Build the test application `LercTest.exe`.
-Pick x64.
+Pick x64 or win32.
 - Copy the `Lerc.dll` from above next to `LercTest.exe`.
 - Run it.